No release in over 3 years

 Buffered Logging

 The logger has hooks for devices that support buffering to potentially increase performance by batching physical writes.
 Log entries are not guaranteed to be written until the Lumberjack::Logger#flush method is called.
-Buffering can improve performance if I/O is slow or there high overhead writing to the log device.
+Buffering can improve performance if I/O is slow or there is high overhead writing to the log device.

 You can use the :flush_seconds option on the logger to periodically flush the log.
 This is usually a good idea so you can more easily debug hung processes.
 Without periodic flushing, a process that hangs may never write anything to the log because the messages are sitting in a buffer.
 By turning on periodic flushing, the logged messages will be written which can greatly aid in debugging the problem.

 The built in stream based logging devices use an internal buffer.
 The size of the buffer (in bytes) can be set with the :buffer_size options when initializing a logger.
-The default behavior is to not to buffer.
+The default behavior is to not buffer.

 # Set buffer to flush after 8K has been written to the log.